magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___camera/struct_m_l_depth_camera_data.md

 MLDepthCameraAmbientRawDepthImage * ambient_raw_depth_image;
 ```

 Ambient raw depth image.
-This is the raw sensor data captured when the projector is off.
+The illuminator in the sensor is modulated with a system determined frequency.
+This is the raw sensor data captured when the illuminator is off.

 | Type | Description |